 Things To Do In Thailand In April

-If you’re planning to visit Thailand in April, then make sure to indulge into one of these must things to do in the country.
+If you’re planning to visit Thailand, weather in April creates a perfect ambience for indulging into one of these must things to do in the country.

-One of the major attractions for Indian travelers in Thailand is the shopping.
-Be it in fancy malls, streets at night, or floating water markets- Thailand is a shoppaholics dream.
-The street markets in Thailand offer a lot of souvenirs, gift items, and cheap clothing options with a variety of options for the travelers to choose from.
+One of the major attractions for Indian travelers in Thailand is shopping.
+Be it in fancy malls, streets at night, or floating water markets, Thailand is a shopaholics dream.
+The street markets in Thailand offer a lot of souvenirs, gift items, and cheap clothing options with a variety of options for travelers to choose from.
+So, when you’re packing for Thailand in April, make sure you leave plenty of room in your bags to take back some classy Thai merchandise and handicrafts that you’ll buy here.

 Some of the most popular shopping markets in Bangkok are: Chatuchak Weekend Market, MBK Mall, Central World, Siam Paragon, and Pantip Plaza.